Cigar (horse): 1995: five-year-old season

 After returning to the east coast, Cigar was given a brief layoff before resuming training.
 He made his next start on September 16 at Belmont Park in the Woodward Stakes over 1 1/8 miles.
 In a field of nine that contained few serious contenders, he went off as the 1-10 favorite.
 He was even more heavily bet in the show wagering, creating the largest minus pool in New York's history.
-He tracked the early pace set by Star Standard, then moved to the lead in the stretch.
-He won in hand by 2 3/4 lengths in 1:47.07.
+He tracked the early pace set by Star Standard, then moved to the lead in the stretch to win in hand by 2 3/4 lengths in 1:47.07.
 "He was pretty devastating," said Bailey.

-His next start was on October 7 in the Jockey Club Gold Cup at Belmont over a distance of 1 1/4 miles.
+Cigar’s next start was on October 7 in the Jockey Club Gold Cup at Belmont over a distance of 1 1/4 miles.
 He was again the odds-on favorite, with his main competition expected to come from three-year-old Thunder Gulch, who had won the Kentucky Derby and Belmont Stakes.
 Star Standard set the early pace, tracked closely by Thunder Gulch on the inside and Cigar on the outside.
 When Cigar started his move on the turn into the stretch, Thunder Gulch could not keep pace, eventually finishing fourth.
 Cigar opened up a 2 1/2-length lead in midstretch, then stood off a late run by Unaccounted For to win by a length in a time of 2:01.29.
 Cigar had not relished the going, which was heavy due to earlier rain, and it was the closest he had come to defeat in his now eleven-race win streak.
-"I would have to say this was probably not Cigar's best race", said Mott.
+"I would have to say this was probably not Cigar's best race,” said Mott.
 "He was used more, [Bailey] had to go to the whip... he had to reach down and ask him.
 It looked as if he had to put him into a little more of a drive.
 But he still won by a clear length."